 Marixa works with the following counties: Brevard, Lake, Orange, Osceola, Seminole, Sumter, and Volusia.

 Tina Duane - Regional Program Manager, Southeast Florida | [email protected] | 888-257-1717 x122

 Tina joined the Florida Chapter in April 2019 with 12 years of experience serving the neuromuscular and ALS community.
 Coming from the Muscular Dystrophy Association, Tina attended two weekly multidisciplinary clinics, served on various National work group committees developing new policies and procedures, ran their largest equipment loan program, facilitated ALS support groups, was the Summer Camp Director for the MDA Summer Camp serving 120 campers, and was the healthcare liaison for 9 counties.
-Tina is the liaison for the Phil Smith Neuroscience Institute at Holy Cross ALS clinic and also facilitates 3 monthly support groups!
+Tina is the liaison for the Phil Smith Neuroscience Institute at Holy Cross ALS clinic and the West Palm Beach VA ALS clinic and also facilitates 2 monthly support groups!
 Tina enjoys spending time with her husband, 2 daughters, 2 cats and a dog, as well as going to the beach, visiting different restaurants (she loves trying new food) and traveling.

 Tina works with the following counties: Broward, Palm Beach, Martin, Indian River, St. Lucie, and Okeechobee.

 Melissa Fehrenkamp - Regional Program Director, Northeast Florida | [email protected] | 888-257-1717 x117